Security

 Physical Security

-Astronomer Cloud is hosted within Cloud Providers such as Amazon Web Services and Microsoft Azure.
-All physical security controls related to customer data are managed by the Cloud Provider.
+Astro is hosted on Microsoft Azure, Amazon Web Services, and Google Cloud Platform.
+All physical security controls for customer data are managed by those providers.

 Astronomer’s physical office locations do not have preferential access to operational or development environments, nor do they house any customer information.